How Many Sides Does A Octagon

 Digital Design and Graphics

 In the realm of digital design and graphics, octagons are frequently used to create visually appealing logos, icons, and user interface elements.
 Their symmetrical nature makes them aesthetically pleasing, while their unique shape helps them stand out from more common shapes like squares and circles.
-Designers often manipulate octagons to create abstract patterns and intricate designs, adding depth and complexity to their work.
+Designers often manipulate octagons to create abstract patterns and layered designs, adding depth and complexity to their work.

 Architectural Innovations